EngineHub/WorldGuard/README.txt

   3. Restart your server.

 Default configuration files will be created in plugins/WorldGuard/ when WorldGuard is first started.
-Be sure to edit them and then re-restart your server.
+Be sure to edit them and use /reload WorldGuard until you are satisfied (remember to remove the /reload permission from everyome when you are done).

 Thanks
 ------